ieco-lab/scariR/README.md

 ### Other software:

-Be sure to download and install Java to use this package: https://www.java.com/en/download/manual.jsp
+Be sure to download and install Java to use this package: https://www.oracle.com/java/technologies/downloads/#java24.
+Be sure to install the correct bit version for your OS.

 ## References